 Go into the field with archeologists in this PODCAST as they search for signs of past life in the Smoky Mountains.
 You can also access a text-only pdf transcript of the podcast.

-To figure out the human history of a landscape, archeologists Erik Kreusch, technician Heath Bailey, and seasonal crews hike to landscapes where humans could have hunted, traded, or lived in the past.
+To figure out the human history of a landscape, archeologists Erik Kreusch, Heath Bailey, and seasonal crews hike to landscapes where humans could have hunted, traded, or lived in the past.
 The Smoky Mountains range from craggy, crumbling mountainsides to level meadows.
 The sites where you would like to set up camp are also the places people in the past preferred: wide, shady coves at low elevations and grassy, flat gaps at high elevations.
 These sites weren’t always easy to reach on foot (and they still aren’t), but for their effort people had fertile soil for planting, or, at the high elevations, ideal hunting and food gathering grounds.

 Because there are so many archeological resources in the park, it would take a very long time to excavate them all.
 In some cases, it would also cause a lot of damage to the site itself and to native plants and animal habitat.
 To use the small archeology crew’s time effectively and to reduce harm to natural and cultural resources, archeologists only excavate the footprint of a proposed building in future construction sites.
 When the park plans a new building—a large one such as the visitor center at Oconaluftee, or a small one such as a vault toilet at Cataloochee (featured in the podcast)—archeologists dig shovel tests, and if any artifacts are found, excavate the area in careful layers.

-Return to Dispatches from the Field: Cultural Resources.
+Return to Meet the Managers: Cultural Resources.

 Last updated: November 12, 2015